 from the center of the black hole.

-The image is constructed from images of 120 points of each of the 6 accretion circles and images of order \(\geq\) 1 (one revolution or more around the black hole) are not shown.
+The image is built from images of 120 points of each of the 6 accretion circles and images of order \(\geq\) 1 (one revolution or more around the black hole) are not shown.

 Unlike previous figures A to F, the black hole is represented here by its « shadow »,